Hazard Exposure to materials with acute health effects

 The exact symptoms for a given dose are specific to the substance’s toxicity but also the susceptibility of the individual exposed.
 Certain populations are typically more vulnerable to the health effects of hazardous materials, for example, the young and elderly.

 A number of data sources provide information for levels of exposure and the expected effects.
-For further information, see National Operational Guidance: Hazardous materials Control measure – Identify the problem and the likely impact of the hazardous materials incident, Control measure – Access specialist hazardous materials advice and A foundation for hazardous materials.
+For further information, see National Operational Guidance: Hazardous materials Control measure – Substance identification, Control measure – Specialist advice: Hazardous materials and A foundation for hazardous materials.

 Where a substance is known to display toxic health hazards, this information can be obtained from data sources such as safety data sheets (SDS).
 However, a number of substances have low intrinsic toxicity but can react to liberate toxic substances, particularly gases.
 The most common examples are materials that liberate combustion products with toxic effects, such as carbon monoxide.